 When you’re done blending the ingredients together, taste it for sweetness and if it doesn’t taste sweet enough, add a touch more honey or maple syrup.
 They will taste the same when frozen, so this is your best bet to ensure that they taste great.

-Use yogurt with fat it in it.
+Use whole milk yogurt.
 This will enhance the creamy texture, offer the fats that your toddler’s brains need, and will just taste better.

 Run the molds or cups under warm water if needed to help them release easily.